 Implementations often work best with the assistance of an experienced IAM partner.
 Intragen are equipped to assist in your implementation project, from initial discovery through to managing and evolving your IAM platform.

-How IAM supports compliance
+How our IAM solutions support compliance

 - Access controls and granular permissions - assists you in establishing and enforcing access control policies.